gourlaysama/bcdiff/README.md

 # Notes

-bcdiff is new and quite experimental, and many things are expected to change (to improve, hopefully).
-It is also very manually tested, do not depend on it for anything serious.
+bcdiff is quite experimental, and many things are expected to change (and improve, hopefully).
+It is also very manually tested; do not depend on it for anything serious.

 Future versions may include, in no particular order:
  * proper testing.
 I do not feel like commiting loads of class files as test resources, so this will require compiling java/scala classes on the fly and matching the output to an expected (textual?) output,